API Reference

 </UiConfigProvider>

 If createUi() has never been called and there's no UiConfigProvider, useUiConfig() will throw.
-Always call createUi() at app startup.
+Always import your stareezy.config.ts before rendering any components.

 getTheme(name)ThemeTokenMapFull token map for a named theme.
 Throws ThemeNotFoundError if not registered.